KellyPared/Learning_Dashboard/README.md

 To start the server, run the following command: python app.py

 This will start the server.
-You can access the application by navigating to http given after you run the app.
-Copy linke into your web browser.
+You can access the application by Visiting http://127.0.0.1:8050/ in your web browser.

 ### Technologies Used
 This project uses the following technologies: